De finibus bonorum et malorum: Third and fourth books (Liber Tertius and Liber Quartus)

-In the next two books Stoic ethics are discussed.
-In the third book Cicero's interlocutor, Marcus Porcius Cato, presents Stoic doctrine.
-Here Cicero introduces the technical terms used by the Stoics into Latin.
+In the next two books, Stoic ethics are discussed.
+In the third book, Cicero's interlocutor, Marcus Porcius Cato, presents Stoic doctrine.
+Here, Cicero introduces the technical terms used by the Stoics into Latin.
 The highest and only good of the Stoics is virtue (moral good).
 In the fourth book, Cicero casts doubt on this dogma, arguing a supposed natural state (the "cradle argument"), as well as issues regarding the exclusion of other goods entailed by Stoic doctrine.

 Fifth book (Liber Quintus)

-In the last book Cicero presents in the form of a dialogue between himself and several friends the theory of eudaimonia taught by Antiochus of Ascalon, which treats Aristotelianism as a subgroup of Platonism.
+In the last book, Cicero presents in the form of a dialogue between himself and several friends the theory of eudaimonia taught by Antiochus of Ascalon, which treats Aristotelianism as a subgroup of Platonism.
 This theory includes both virtue and external goods as the highest good.
 At the end of the book, Cicero criticized logical inconsistencies of this teaching, but more briefly and only addressing details, not broader principles.
 Cicero then declares that he follows this school of thought, albeit not without reservations, while respecting the valuable aspects of the teachings presented in the previous books.

 Legacy

 In graphic design, Lorem ipsum, a commonly used placeholder text, is based on De finibus.
 The placeholder text is taken from parts of the first book's discourse on Epicureanism.
-Words of the original text have been altered, added, and removed in Lorem ipsum to make it nonsensical, improper Latin.
+Words of the original text have been altered, added, and removed in Lorem ipsum, rendering it nonsensical as Latin.